marpies/vk-ane/README.md

 # VK | VK.com extension for Adobe AIR (iOS & Android)

+VK is a social network that unites people all over the world and helps them communicate comfortably and promptly.
+It accounts for over half of Russian-speaking traffic in the world.
+Add easy-to-use VK API to your social games and apps and get access to more than 170 million users.

 Development of this extension is supported by [Master Tigra, Inc.](https://github.com/mastertigra)

 ## Features